BKaperick/Thio/src/README.md

     runGame(self, savestates=True, verbose=False)
         Iterates over the moves pulled from PGN file and plays the game described, printing along the way.

+        If savestates is True, the board is deep-copied after each board change.
+        If verbose is True, the board is printed after each black move.

     checkStraights(self, end, team, piece=R)
         Given an end coordinate on range [1,8] and a team/piece, returns a list